JumperOnJava/KPZ-LABS/README.md

 Added `Visitor` and `Visitable` interfaces. `Visitable` implementation call specific method of `Visitor` implementation. `Visitor` has two implementations: `FancyLoggerVisitor` for logging node tree and `JsonLoggerVisitor` to export node tree to json.

+### 5. Command

+Added `Command` interface with execute method.
+This interface has two implementations: `LogCommand` which outputs message to console and `DumpJsonCommand` to save document's current content to specified file.
+New element `Button` uses `Command` implementation as argument and executes it on click event if user clicked with left mouse button